lionkunonly/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

     The default threads number is the logic core number of your device.
 You can use `cv.parallel_pthreads_set_threads_num(number)` to set threads number by yourself and use `cv.parallel_pthreads_get_threads_num()` to get the current threads number.

     @note
     You should build wasm version of `opencv.js` if you want to enable this optimization.
+And the threads optimization only works in browser, not in node.js.
+You should enable the `WebAssembly threads support` feature first with your browser.

 -#  [optional] To build `opencv.js` with wasm simd optimization, append `--simd` option.

+    For example:
+    @code{.bash}
+    python ./platforms/js/build_js.py build_js --build_wasm --simd
+    @endcode

+    The simd optimization is experimental as wasm simd is still in development.

+    @note
+    Now only emscripten LLVM upstream backend supports wasm simd, refering to https://emscripten.org/docs/porting/simd.html.
+So you need to setup upstream backend environment with the following command first:
+    @code{.bash}
+    ./emsdk update
+    ./emsdk install latest-upstream
+    ./emsdk activate latest-upstream
+    source ./emsdk_env.sh
+    @endcode

+    @note
+    You should build wasm version of `opencv.js` if you want to enable this optimization.
+And you should enable the `WebAssembly SIMD support` feature first.

-    To build wasm intrinsics tests, append `--build_wasm_intrin_test` option.
+-#  [optional] To build wasm intrinsics tests, append `--build_wasm_intrin_test` option.

     For example:
     @code{.bash}